 India will need to build 700-900 million square meters of commercial and residential space every year up until 2030 to meet the needs of a booming urban populace.
-Energy demand just for this sector is anticipated to rise by at least four times in this time frame.
+The sector’s energy demand is anticipated to rise by at least four times in this time frame.

-Large-scale, low-carbon, and cost-effective solutions are hence necessary for addressing this sector’s energy needs.
+Large-scale, low-carbon, and cost-effective solutions are therefore necessary to address this sector’s energy needs.
 We have identified trigeneration as such a viable alternative: with the advantage of simultaneously providing reliable power, heating and cooling supply using clean fuel, widespread adoption of this technology could significantly transform India’s energy landscape.
-By extension, trigeneration could hence significantly reduce the electricity load of buildings without compromising commercial activity and electricity grid stability.
+Trigeneration could thus significantly reduce the electricity load of buildings without compromising commercial activity and electricity grid stability.

 What is trigeneration?